microsoft/Loop-Sample-Trips-Android/README.md

 These instructions will get you a copy of a Loop sample app for pulling user trips and display them in the UI

-  0. If you haven’t already, signup for a loop account and create an app on the [Loop Developer Portal](https://developer.dev.loop.ms)
+  0. If you haven’t already, signup for a Loop account and create an app on the [Loop Developer Site](https://developer.dev.loop.ms)
   0. Get the sample app
     0. Clone this sample app `https://github.com/Microsoft/Loop-Sample-Trips-Android.git`
     0. Open it in Android Studio